dheerajshenoy/imgv/README.md

     - ImageMagick
     - cmake & ninja (for building)
     - libavif [OPTIONAL] (for avif image support)

+> [!NOTE]
+> libavif is most probably installed on most systems already.
+> If found during compilation, AVIF support will automatically be enabled.

 2. Run the following commands to clone the repo and build iv